 The Alaska Department of Transportation and Public Facilities designs, constructs, operates and maintains the state’s transportation infrastructure systems, buildings, and other facilities used by Alaskans and visitors.
 These include more than 5,600 miles of paved and gravel highways; 237 airports; 839 bridges; over 800 public facilities; 16 harbors; and a ferry system covering 3,500 nautical miles serving 33 coastal communities.

 The department is administratively divided into three regions: The Northern Region, headquartered in Fairbanks, is the largest, most geographically diverse, and maintains more centerline miles of highway, including all of the Alaska, Richardson, Taylor, Denali, and Dalton Highways and portions of the Parks and Glenn Highways.

 The Central Region, headquartered in Anchorage, includes the state’s most urban areas, as well as some of the most remote villages on the Kuskokwim delta, the Alaska Peninsula, and the Aleutian Chain.
 Central Region maintains the Seward and Sterling Highways, as well as parts of the Parks and Glenn Highways.

 The Southcoast Region, headquartered in Juneau, serves the coastal communities of Alaska encompassing a population of 98,000.
 Currently, only four Southcoast communities are connected to the continental highway system – Skagway, Haines, Hyder, and Valdez.

 The Alaska Marine Highway System is headquartered in Ketchikan.
-From there, AMHS management directs the operation and maintenance of our fleet of ten vessels, ranging in size from the 181 ft.
+From there, AMHS management directs the operation and maintenance of our fleet of nine vessels, ranging in size from the 181 ft.
 M/V Lituya to the 418 ft.
 M/V Columbia.

 The mission of Alaska DOT&PF is to "Keep Alaska Moving through service and infrastructure."